 CGIRB was inspected by the FDA in 1999, 2005 and again in 2010 with no Form FDA 483 issued.
 In 2004, CGIRB was awarded full accreditation of the human research protection program by AAHRPP®, The Association for the Accreditation of Human Research Protection Programs, Inc., and was awarded full reaccreditation in 2007 and 2011.

 In May 2010, CGIRB was awarded ISO 9001:2008 certification.
-CGIRB is registered with the Office for Human Research Protections (OHRP and FDA) as IRB00001313 (effective through March 11, 2016), enabling the review of HHS-supported or -conducted human subjects research under the Federalwide Assurance (FWA) of a submitting body.
+CGIRB is registered with the Office for Human Research Protections (OHRP and FDA) as IRB00001313, enabling the review of HHS-supported or -conducted human subjects research under the Federalwide Assurance (FWA) of a submitting body.

 CGIRB’s primary responsibility is to ensure that the rights and welfare of human research subjects are protected.
 The CGIRB Board reviews research protocols and study-related information, as well as investigator qualifications and resources to ensure regulatory compliance.
 CGIRB abides by the federal regulations that pertain to research conduct, but also may exceed these requirements in some areas.
 In addition to a simplified submission process, CGIRB provides:

 - Multiple CGIRB Board meetings each week (view schedule)